fdsCG/playground-CpF120Le/statement.md

 This prints `3`.
 Change `var` to `let` and observe the difference.

-The second problem is that within a function two declarations of a `var x` will in fact be the same variable `x`.
+AAAAAThe second problem is that within a function two declarations of a `var x` will in fact be the same variable `x`.
 For instance:

 ```javascript runnable
 function problemWithVar2() {